msubhransu/skylineParsing/README.md

 * Clone the git repository into your local directory
 * Download the [skyline-12 dataset](http://ttic.uchicago.edu/~smaji/projects/data/skyline12.tar.gz)
-* Setting the paths:
-	* In the `skylineConfig.m` file you should change the path variables to reflect the location of the downloaded data and the `VLFEAT` directory
+* Set the paths.
+In the `skylineConfig.m` file you should change the path variables to reflect the location of the downloaded data and the `VLFEAT` directory
 * Run `startup.m`.
 You should see a message "Startup done".
 * Run `compile.m`.
 This compiles all the MEX files needed for the code to run.
 You are all set.